Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest test of courage on earth is to bear defeat without losing heart."
+> "Working hard for something we don't care about is called stress: Working hard for something we love is called passion."
-> — **Robert Greene**
+> — **Simon Sinek**

 ---